 Whether the opening is for a door or a window, the framing technique is the same.
 A header, usually a pair of boards at least 2×6 or 2×8 sandwiched together, is supported by jack-studs.
 The jack-studs are fastened to king studs which span the height from the bottom plate to the top plate.
 This structure provides support, effectively replacing the studs that would normally occupy the space of the opening.

 Although my structure was not proper, it was adequate.
 The opening was not in a supporting wall.
 The multiple screws were sufficient to hold my header assembly to the studs.
-Most of the weight of the bi-fold doors rested on the pivot point on the floor.
+And most of the weight of the bi-fold doors rested on the pivot point on the floor.
+Besides, I was installing hollow core doors which don’t weigh much anyway.

 By my own standards today, adequate is not good enough.
 I should have researched the proper structure before taking on this renovation.
 I could have installed smaller doors and had a much stronger structure.